antmicro/rowhammer-tester/docs/source/usage.md

 ### Use logic analyzer - `analyzer.py`

 This script utilizes the Litescope functionality to gather debug information about signals in the LiteX system.
-In-depth Litescope documentation [is here](https://github.com/enjoy-digital/litex/wiki/Use-LiteScope-To-Debug-A-SoC).
+In-depth Litescope documentation is available on [GitHub](https://github.com/enjoy-digital/litex/wiki/Use-LiteScope-To-Debug-A-SoC).

-As you can see in Litescope documentation, Litescope analyzer needs to be instantiated in your design.
-Example design with analyzer added was provided as `arty_litescope` TARGET.
+Litescope analyzer needs to be instantiated in your design.
-As the name implies it can be run using Arty board.
+A sample design with the analyzer added is provided as the `arty_litescope` TARGET and can be run using the Arty-A7 board.
 You can use `rowhammer_tester/targets/arty_litescope.py` as a reference for your own Litescope-enabled targets.

-To build `arty_litescope` example and upload it to device, follow instructions below:
+To build the `arty_litescope` sample and upload it to device, follow the instructions below:

-1. In root directory run:
+1. In the root directory, run:

    ```sh
    export TARGET=arty_litescope